 This case is about how to interpret the term "prevailing parties," the statutory threshold for deciding when parties in certain civil rights lawsuits are eligible for attorney's fees.
 42 U.S.C. § 1988.
 The States have obvious sovereign interests in the proper construction of this threshold because state officials are often defendants in these cases, and the States will inevitably pay any fee awards against them.
-At the least, the States need clear and predictable rules for when they may be exposed to such awards so they can structure their conduct-budgeting, litigation, and otherwise-accordingly.
+At the very least, the States need clear and predictable rules for when they might be exposed to such awards so they can structure their conduct-budgeting, litigation, and otherwise-accordingly.

-Unfortunately, the circuit courts have not supplied clear, predictable rules for the question of fee eligibility this case presents: when can a preliminary injunction serve as the basis for attorney's fees if the party seeking them never wins a final merits ruling?
+Unfortunately, the circuit courts have not supplied clear, predictable rules for answering the question of fee eligibility presented by this case: When can a preliminary injunction serve as the basis for attorney's fees if the party seeking them never wins a final merits ruling?
 This question often arises when a state takes steps that resolve a plaintiff's concerns-for example, amending a voter ID law or changing an enforcement policy-after a preliminary injunction is issued.
 If the state's actions will expose it to a substantial fee award, the state needs to know that in advance so it can make an informed decision whether to press on with the lawsuit.
-Without clear rules to guide that decision, the States are left to gamble with public money.
-The amici States therefore urge this Court to step in and clear up this question so the States can make sound litigation and policy decisions on the public's behalf.
+Without clear rules to guide that decision, states are left to gamble with public money.
+The amici States therefore urge this Court to step in and clear up this question so states can make sound litigation and policy decisions on the public's behalf.

-$^{^{\}rm 1}$ This brief serves as notice to counsel for all parties.
+1 Amici have notified counsel for all parties of their intention to file this brief.
 See Sup.
 Ct.
 Rule 37.2.